henrythemes/jekyll-bootstrap-theme/rnaseq/labs/mapping_reads.md

 * ``-x /path/to/HiSAT2genome/fileName`` is the path to a pre-rendered reference library that HiSAT2 uses to map reads to the genome.``fileName`` is the part of the files in the folder without the endings ``.ht2``
 *  `` -1 /path/to/read1/sample_1.fastq `` is where you should add your forward fastq files that you will map to the reference.
 *  `` -2 /path/to/read1/sample_2.fastq `` is where you should add your reverse fastq files that you will map to the reference.
-*  ``-s /path/to/output/fileName.sam`` is the fileName of the samfile that will tell were the reads mapped to the reference.
+*  ``-S /path/to/output/fileName.sam`` is the fileName of the samfile that will tell were the reads mapped to the reference.
 *  ``> /path/to/output/fileName.sam.info`` will give the statistics of how many of the reads that mapped that is generated from HiSAT2.

 This should run fairly quickly and put a file called ``fileName.sam`` in